amabdulr/CNWG/17-Branding, Trademarks, Domain Names, and IP Addresses.md

  - Maintain initial capitalization for the full company name.
  - Avoid using Cisco in the possessive form.

-4. **Document Titles:**
- - Do not include "Cisco" in document titles unless it is part of the product name.
- - Example: "Cisco 7500 Series" is correct, while "Cisco Networking Guide" is not unless specific to a product.

 5. **Trademarks:**
  - Use trademarks as adjectives followed by a noun.
  - Maintain original form and capitalization of trademarks.